Equivariant Trees and Partition Complexes: Introduction

 \subsection{Acknowledgements}

-This project was started at the Collaborative Workshop in Algebraic Topology in August 2022, supported by the Geometry and Topology RTG grant at University of Virginia.
+This project was started at the Collaborative Workshop in Algebraic Topology in August 2022, supported by the Geometry and Topology NSF RTG grant DMS-1839968 at University of Virginia.
 We would like to thank the other participants of this workshop for an enjoyable and productive week, and the hosts at the workshop site for their hospitality.
+We also thank the referee for their helpful comments which improved the paper, as well as David Barnes for a helpful conversation that resulted in the addition of \cref{ex:P of C4/e}.
+The first-named author was partially supported by NSF grant DMS-1906281.
+The third-named author was supported by NSF GRFP grant DGE-1845298.
+The fourth-named author was partially supported by NSF grant DMS-2104300.
+The fifth-named author was partially supported by NSF grant DMS-2506116.